Shipping a Board Games

-When it comes to shipping, aside from the abstract and unknown terms, there are many uncertainties and questions customers have.
-To that end, we have compiles here some of the terms we think are essential and add some of the questions that were raised by customers.
+When it comes to shipping, aside from the abstract and unknown terms, there are many uncertainties and questions creators have.
+To that end, we have compiled some of the terms we think are essential and add some of the questions that were raised by customers.
 If this page does not answer your question, please let us know and we will answer as fast as we can.

 EXW, FOB, CIF